afnom/missing-semester/_2024/using_cli_tools_for_work.md

 Refer to <a href="./course-shell#ssh">Lecture 1</a> for an introduction to Secure Shell (SSH).
 </div>

-SSH is used for logging in to remote servers, whether they are on your home network, university network or anywhere on the internet.
+SSH is used for logging in to remote servers, whether they are on your home network, university network or anywhere on the internet (e.g. a Virtual Private Server (VPS) provisioned from a cloud provider).

 It allows you to have a shell session on any machine and the flexibility of the Linux / UNIX design philosophy means that there is (usually) no difference between running commands on your local machine or on a server.